| by Steve

 digital theater projector installations in the US with plans

 to outfit several thousand more over the next five years.
+The Demise of Film?: This galvanizes the position of the 1080p/24 HDTV video format

 as a direct replacement for 35mm film production.
 There seems